 What does the study involve?

 Our tailor-made management approach is superior to routine care if treatment goals are attained faster without the use of more b- or tsDMARDs.
-The primary outcome for the cost-effectiveness analysis will be the incremental cost-effectiveness ratio (ICER), which is the ratio of the difference in costs to incremental benefits between both management approaches.
+The secondary outcome for the cost-effectiveness analysis will be the incremental cost-effectiveness ratio (ICER), which is the ratio of the difference in costs to incremental benefits between both management approaches.

 Patients are randomized into routine care or our tailor-made approach.